SimplifyJobs/Summer2025-Internships/README.md

-# Summer 2022 Internships by Pitt CSC 🤿👩‍💻
+# Tech Summer 2022 Internships by Pitt CSC 🤿👩‍💻
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for Summer 2022.
 List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!

  📈 For more tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈